-Some spoke of the Spirit as a navigator, a coach, a guide through life.
-Others spoke of the powerful but unseen presence of the Spirit.
+Some spoke of the Spirit as a guide and as a friend who walks with us through life.
+Others spoke of the powerful, unseen and loving presence of the Spirit.

-You described the Spirit as affectionate, trustworthy, all-encompassing and comforting.
+You described the Spirit as affectionate, trustworthy, and comforting.
 No wrong answers here.
 Anyone who lives in the Spirit will agree with you!

-And finally, you see how your being confirmed is connected to the Church's mission.
+And finally, you see how receiving Confirmation is connected to mission.
 You receive the fullness of the Spirit not just for your own sake but for mission.

-We followers of Jesus sent on mission in the power of the Holy Spirit to bear witness to our faith and to help others discover the faith we've been given.
+As followers of Jesus we are sent on mission in the power of the Holy Spirit to bear witness to our faith and to help others discover the faith we've been given.